Yura3313/Altos-auto/README.md

 ### **Contributing**

 This is an early-stage project, and contributions are welcome.
 If you have ideas for improvements, open an issue.
 If you would like to fix a bug, feel free to submit a pull request - though the code is very messy, so good luck.
-If you have nothing to do you can record your gameplay using the image collector and train a new model :).
+If you have nothing to do you can record your gameplay using the gameplay recorder and train a new model :).